mthsmcd/non-newtonian-turbulence-models/README.md

 Best suited for PL.
 Requires the definition of a regularizing parameter `m` in `transportProperties`.

+OpenFOAM does not dispose of the baseline Newtonian $k$-$\varepsilon$-$\zeta$-$f$, it instead has the `kEpsilonPhitF` model, which is very similar and was used as the departing point for this implementation.

 #### 4. `LKTSkOmegaSST`

 Proposed in **Lovato *et al.* (2022)**, a $k$-$\omega$ SST model for Herschel-Bulkley fluids